Deepakmalempati/about-me/README.md

 ## Recommended tools

-To create a publish a webpage using github, you need to have an account with github. learn some basics of markdown with the help of resources linked down
+To create a publish a webpage using github, you need to have an account with github. learn some basics of markdown, git with the help of resources linked down

 1. [Github Account](https://github.com/join)
 1. [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)